 Instead of traditional pamphlets and maps, everything is located on the virtual directories throughout the park, again so nothing it touched.

 We were delighted by the greeting team of Cast Members that were at the entrances and various locations in Disney Springs.
 We found all the staff to be extremely helpful throughout our visit and very friendly too.
 Not that they aren’t usually friendly, but they went above and beyond.

 Face coverings are required to be worn by guests and Cast Members throughout Disney Springs at all times.
-The only time you don’t have to wear one is when you are eating.
+The only time you don’t have to wear one is when you are eating or drinking.

 There are multiple signs posted throughout Disney Springs reminding guests to wear them.
 Overall we’d say everyone was really good so far in cooperating but we’re interested to

 See our guide to Face Masks at Disney World for a more detailed explanation and answers to all your FAQs.